Today You Should Know

 You probably know the scene in the movies when someone drops a tube into a full gasoline tank, sucks on the other end (and spits out the gasoline that went into their mouth), and watches as the tube starts to fill a bucket on the ground.
 That is siphoning, but how does a siphon work?

 The key reason why siphoning works is gravity.
 As liquid travels up and over the crest of the tube, the weight of the liquid going into the lower container starts to pull the rest of it over the crest, causing the upper container of liquid to drain.
 No pump needed!
 This gravitational pull creates a continuous flow until the upper container is empty or the liquid level of the lower container is even with the upper container.
+This concept is sometimes referred to as the siphon effect.

 Gravity explains how liquid goes down the tube, but let's take it a step further into the two leading physics explanations that help explain how liquid goes up the tube.